philManWithBeard/this-is-me/README.md

 Open your browser and navigate to http://localhost:5173 to view the project.

 ## Usage
-A tool for citizens to visualise and act on the data on UK house costs against average UK salaries from the year 2000 to the present day.
+A tool for citizens to visualise and act on the data on UK house costs against average salaries in the area from the year 2000 to the present day.
 The charts will display the rising disparity between the two metrics very clearly - this then, with a personalised contact form, will let parliamentary member be aware of the exact sentiment and data of their constituents on the topic of housing affordability.

 ## Creators
 We Are Us: